Tenant databases

 Disputes about listings

-You can apply to the Tribunal for an order that information about you is:
+You can apply to the NSW Civil and Administrative Tribunal (NCAT) for an order that information about you is:

 The Tribunal may make an order if it is satisfied that:

 See Factsheet 11: NSW Civil and Administrative Tribunal.
-Contact your local Tenants’ Advice and Advocacy Service for advice about taking action in NCAT.
+Contact your local Tenants’ Advice and Advocacy Service for advice about taking action in the Tribunal.

-• Once you have resolved the issues, ask the landlord/agent to provide a written statement that acknowledges this.
-(If they are reluctant to do so, keep your own documentation that will serve a similar purpose.)
+- Once you have resolved the issues, ask the landlord/agent to provide something in writing that acknowledges the issues have been resolved.
+If they are reluctant to do so, keep your own documentation that will serve a similar purpose.